Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 ### Requirements

 - macOS
-- Git (required only for installation)
+- Git (required only for installation / updates)

 ### Installation Steps